shopware/docs/resources/references/adr/2020-09-17-the-best-practice-to-always-re-fetch-the-data-after-saving.md

 You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/2020-09-17-the-best-practice-to-always-re-fetch-the-data-after-saving.md)
 {% endhint %}

+# The best-practice to always re-fetch the data after saving

 ## Context

 We should always re-fetch the entity data after saving within admin pages.